prestodb/presto-yarn/README.md

 ### Manual Installation via Slider

+Note: Only slider-0.80.0 is officially supported, and the code has not been tested for other versions.
-* Download the slider 0.80.0 installation file from http://slider.incubator.apache.org/index.html to one of your nodes in the cluster
+* Download the slider 0.8* installation file from http://slider.incubator.apache.org/index.html to one of your nodes in the cluster (0.8* is the current stable version, this example will use 0.80.0).

 ```
 tar -xvf slider-0.80.0-incubating-all.tar.gz